kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 	* A random string value.
 	* These values should be concatenated together with `-` symbols between them, but not preceding or following, in the above order: `time-name-random`.
 * `originator` - The client's name.
+* `direct_participants` - An array of the string names of the clients that the originator is sending direct election requests to.

 In an ideal mesh, the originating client would have a direct peer connection to all the clients in the mesh and would be able to simply wait for their votes and complete the election.
 However, we need to account for non-ideal conditions in which not all clients are directly connected to each other.
 To handle this, we need to employ indirect elections.

 ### Indirect Elections
 Because the originating client may not have a direct connection to all clients in the mesh, we cannot rely exclusively on direct elections.
 This is because the originating client doesn't know *who* all the clients are in the mesh - it only knows about its peers.
 To maintain synchronicity across the the mesh, we must allow all clients to vote, but without a full client roster, the originator neither knows when all the votes are in nor how to calculate percentages to determine a result.

-**Indirect elections** attempt to resolve this issue by way of representative voting.
+**Indirect elections** attempt to resolve this issue by way of proxy voting.
 After an originating client sends a direct election request to each of its peers, those peers send a message with a `type` of `indirect_election_request` to each of their peers (excluding the originator).

 The message should include the same `body` as the direct election request.